sunnyfloyd/master-notes/python/django/django.md

 - **Database indexes** improve query performance.
 Consider setting `db_index=True` for fields that you frequently query using `filter()`, `exclude()`, or `order_by()`. `ForeignKey` fields or fields with `unique=True` imply the creation of an index.
 You can also use `Meta.index_together` or `Meta.indexes` to create indexes for multiple fields.
 [More about database indexes](https://docs.djangoproject.com/en/3.0/ref/models/options/#django.db.models.Options.indexes).

+- A **database index** is automatically created on the `ForeignKey` fields.
+You use `db_index=True` to create a database index for the created field.
+This will improve query performance when ordering QuerySets by this field.

 ### Creating Model Managers

 - `objects` is the default manager of every model that retrieves all objects in the database.
 However, you can also define custom managers for your models.
 There are **two ways to add or customize managers** for your models: